jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_JHU/Classic-SUJ.rst

   dedicated to motor control to release the brakes.
 * Lift PSM3.
 The dVRK FPGA generates a PWM signal sent to the PWM power unit included on the dSIB.
+* Read the brake/clutch buttons on the SUJ-PSM1 and SUJ-PSM2.
+The
+  brake buttons on the active arms themselves are handled by each active arm's controller, not the SUJ controller (see :ref:`Classic SUJ <suj>`)

 See also :ref:`controller versions <controller-version>`.